 Miss Anthony will carry out all consultations, procedures and treatments, accompanied by a qualified nurse or suitably trained health care assistant experienced in skin surgery.

-How to get an appointment
+How to get an appointment:

-Appointments are arranged following GP referral only, using the GP proforma, or by letter, either of which may be emailed, faxed or sent by post.
-This is to minimise diagnostic uncertainty in order to ensure that the lesion is appropriate for the service, as well as to ensure that in the GP's opinion patients have no alternative option for free treatment available to them before being referred.
+This is the preferred method, in order to minimise diagnostic uncertainty and to ensure that the lesion is appropriate for the service, as well as to ensure that in the GP's opinion patients have no alternative option for free treatment available to them before being referred.
 Any patient may still be referred at their request, provided the options available to them had been fully explained, and that a secondary care (hospital) opinion was not necessary.
+An email address is required in order to contact the patient.

 Booking Appointments